 What do I need to know about the Hotspots?

-- Hotspots check out for 3 weeks and cannot be renewed.
+- All Hotspots check out for 10 days.

 - Patrons must be at least 13 years old and have an account in good standing (less than $20 fines) to check out a Hotspot.

 - We guarantee at least 12 GBs of data to our patrons with each checkout.

 - Hotspots work in areas where a Verizon Wireless signal is available.

 - Fines are $1/day, and service will be shut off if the device is kept past its due date.